First published June 2017; updated May 2019

 What is solar ultraviolet radiation?

-Ultraviolet radiation (UV) is one of the three major components of sunlight, which include visible light and infrared (heat).
-UV is divided into three categories, classified according to wavelength: UVA, UVB and UVC.
+Ultraviolet (UV) radiation is one of the three major components of sunlight, which include visible light and infrared (heat).
+It is divided into three categories, classified according to wavelength: UVA, UVB and UVC.
 The ozone layer blocks all UVC and most (90% or more) of UVB, while UVA passes through the atmosphere relatively unchanged.
 Therefore, the two types of UV radiation that we need to be concerned about, are UVA and UVB.

 Why is UV radiation important?